omgnetwork/ios-sdk/README.md

 }
 ```

+Where:
-Where `params` is a `TransactionRequestCreateParams` struct constructed using:
+- `params` is a `TransactionRequestCreateParams` struct constructed using:

-`type`: The QR code type, only supports `.receive` for now.
+  - `type`: The QR code type, only supports `.receive` for now.

-`mintedTokenId`: The id of the desired token.
+  - `mintedTokenId`: The id of the desired token.

-`amount`: (optional) The amount of token to receive.
+  - `amount`: (optional) The amount of token to receive.
 This amount can be either inputted when generating or consuming a transaction request.

-`address`: (optional) The address specifying where the transaction should be sent to.
+  - `address`: (optional) The address specifying where the transaction should be sent to.
 If not specified, the current user's primary address will be used.

-`correlationId`: (optional) An id that can uniquely identify a transaction.
+  - `correlationId`: (optional) An id that can uniquely identify a transaction.
 Typically an order id from a provider.

 A `TransactionRequest` object is passed to the success callback, you can get its QR code representation using `transactionRequest.qrImage()`.